swcarpentry/website/_posts/2016/05/2016-05-31-what-digital-humanists-also-do.md

 There's a lot of textual description to keep track of, and a lot of linkages between items as well.

+## Delta

-Gamma's other project studies metalwork objects used to store religious relics.
+Delta studies metalwork objects used to store religious relics.
 The research questions center around the designs, which can be used to identify regions and creators.
 Who saw the objects?